Division of Science, Information Arts and Technologies

 B.A., M.A., Brigham Young University

-Kathryn Summers' current work focuses on making medical and other information easier to find, navigate and read on the Web for people with lower literacy skills.
+Kathryn Summers' current work focuses on making voting activities more usable and accessible through inclusive design for people who use assistive technology and people who do not read well.
+She has also spent nearly two decades focusing on making medical and other information easier to find, navigate and read on the Web for people with lower literacy skills.
 Finding and understanding medical information and information about government services can have a huge impact on people’s health and happiness, yet often those who are most at risk are poorly served by current approaches to Web design.

-Summers also directs the School of Information Arts and Technologies' User Research Lab.
+Summers directs the doctoral program in user experience research at the University of Baltimore, and she also directs the School of Information Arts and Technologies' User Research Lab.
 The Lab supports research activities for faculty, students and local businesses.